Components

 method

-You can also access specifically to a component state using the c()
+You can also access a specific component’s state properties using the c()

 method.